 Humates can hold up to 20 times their weight in water.
 By enhancing the soil's ability to retain water, humate usage can reduce the need for crop irrigation.
 This can be especially helpful with sandy soils, and contributes a large measure of drought resistance to crops.

 Because of the chemical bonding interactions of humic acid, plants are able to grow in soil with more widely varying pH values.
 In addition the humic stimulation of microbial activity leads to a healthy soil biota which will ultimately bring the pH of the soil into a more normal range.

 LEARN MORE ABOUT OUR PRODUCTS

-Our product line consists of ten different humate products.
+Our product line consists of thirteen different humate products.

 Mesa Verde Humates are from the Fruitland Formation in the San Juan Basin of New Mexico.
 The Humates (also known as leonardite or oxidized lignite) were originally formed in fresh-water swamps during the Cretaceous Period, approximately 70-80 million years ago, when a large inland sea covered most of the North American continent.